Cystitis in cats

 • lethargy

 Male cats with cystitis can develop blockages and be unable to urinate at all.
-If your cat is straining to pass urine but nothing is happening, you should speak to your vet straight away.
+This is far less likely – though still possible – in females.

 What Causes What Causes